-Leicestershire Partnership NHS Trust (LPT) is on a five-year journey to transform the care we deliver through our mental health and learning disabilities services, by co-designing improvements with service users, carers, staff and other key stakeholders.
+Now called Step up to Great Mental Health, our programme of change started life as the ‘All Age Transformation Programme’ in 2017.
+It was the start of a five-year journey to transform the care we deliver through our mental health services, (and it included Learning disabilities until 2020) by co-designing improvements with service users, carers, staff and other key stakeholders.

-Our transformation journey has been inspired by the learnings of Northumberland Tyne & Wear NHS Foundation Trust as they transformed to become an ‘outstanding’ rated Trust.
-We have adapted their methodology to suit our local area and are working in partnership with staff, service users, carers and stakeholders to create a radical difference in the way we support people who need mental health and learning disability services.
+Our transformation journey was inspired by Northumberland Tyne & Wear NHS Foundation Trust as they transformed to become an ‘outstanding’ rated Trust.
+We have adapted their methodology to suit our local area and are looking to create a radical difference in the way we support people who need mental health services.

 The Five Stages

-The All Age Transformation Programme is organised across five stages:
+The All Age Transformation Programme had five stages:

-We began the journey by focusing on what excellent mental health and learning disabilities services would look like, exploring how people access services, how their needs are assessed and understood, how they get the treatment they need and how they leave services.
-We engaged with over a thousand people from across Leicester, Leicestershire and Rutland and used their comments and suggestions to form a set of principles that set out what we need to deliver through the transformation.
+What excellent mental health services would look like.
+We consulted widely with over a thousand people from across Leicester, Leicestershire and Rutland and used their comments and suggestions to form a set of principles that set out what we need to deliver through the transformation.

-In stage 3 we used the high level pathway designed in stage 2 to create the detailed designs.
-This includes what our services should look like, how they should run and the resources they need.
+We used the high-level pathway to produce the detailed designs.
+This included what our services should look like, how they should run and the resources they need.
 New intervention pathways were developed as part of this co-design work.
 The pathways are designed to increase consistency of the treatment offered across teams and support service users in being better informed around their likely journey with our services.
 The outputs of all of this co-design work has been compiled into 13 Key Design Features Document.

 We then worked with our staff to look at how we could organise and structure our mental health and learning disabilities teams to best deliver the 13 key design features, including the new intervention pathways.

-Only after successful completion of all of the above will the draft model be signed off by the health system, with LPT’s transformation programme then moving into stage 5.
-Stage 5 will involve implementing the new mental health and learning disabilities model in steady phases over two years to ensure it is implemented well and the changes can be refined in practice should they need to be.
+Only after successful completion of all of the above will the draft model be signed off.
+Stage 5 will involve implementing the model in steady phases over two years, with refinements guided by staff, service users and partners.